openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/06-06-deploying-using-the-command-line/assignment.md

 oc status
 ```

-Once the build and deployment of the application have completed, you will see output similar to the following
+Once the build and deployment of the application have been completed, you will see output similar to the following:

 ```
 root@container:/# oc status